Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Separate adding information from warning your audience.
 Don't use a warning where a note can do the job.
 Don't overuse **Caution** and **Warning**, otherwise they will lose the weight they carry.

-Occasionally you might need to useasterisk(*) to add a footnote.
+Occasionally you might need to use an asterisk (\*) to add a footnote.
 Use asterisk to add information on a word or phrase, not a text.
 And don't use it if a parenthesis can do the job.

 Though it is not interchangeablewith admonitions, use it sparingly.See [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) for more information.